delCatta/cattarchy/README.md

 ### Waybar

-I have my Logitec BRIO sitting in the middle of my monitor.
-It covers the time when centered.
+- Time to the Right: I have my Logitec BRIO sitting in the middle of my monitor.
+The time gets covered when centered.
+- More workspaces: I have a wide monitor.